namphung1998/calculator-stream/README.md

 ```
 yarn dev
 ```
-We are using `nodemon` to enable hot reloading for the server code.
+I used `nodemon` to enable hot reloading for the server code.
 To get the client application started, change directory into the `client` folder, then use the following two commands
 ```
 yarn
 ```